coenttb/swift-renderable/Sources/RenderingHTML/Documentation.docc/Extensions/HTMLBuilder.md

 ## Integration with the HTML Protocol

 The builder works seamlessly with the recursive `HTML` protocol definition.
-When you define a `body` property with `@Builder`, the result builder transforms your declarative syntax into the appropriate `Content` type, which then participates in the elegant delegation pattern described in the architecture overview.
+When you define a `body` property with `@HTML.Builder`, the result builder transforms your declarative syntax into the appropriate `Content` type, which then participates in the elegant delegation pattern described in the architecture overview.

 ## Topics